aspnet/SignalR/specs/TransportProtocols.md

   * The `availableTransports` list which describes the transports the server supports.
 For each transport, the name of the transport (`transport`) is listed, as is a list of "transfer formats" supported by the transport (`transferFormats`)

-2. A redirect response which tells the client which URL and optionally and access token to use as a result.
+2. A redirect response which tells the client which URL and optionally access token to use as a result.

   ```
   {